Leary–Lettvin debate

-The Leary–Lettvin debate was a May 3, 1967 debate between Dr. Jerome Lettvin, a medical doctor and professor at MIT, and Dr. Timothy Leary, a licensed psychologist, about the merits and dangers of the hallucinogenic drug LSD.
+The Leary–Lettvin debate was a May 3, 1967 debate between Jerome Lettvin, a medical doctor and professor at MIT, and Timothy Leary, a licensed psychologist, about the merits and dangers of the hallucinogenic drug LSD.
 It took place in the Kresge Auditorium at the Massachusetts Institute of Technology.

 Participants

 Timothy Leary's credentials

 Timothy Leary focused on how the interpersonal process might be used to diagnose disorders and patterns found in human personalities.
-He proposed that psychedelic substances, used at proper dosages, in a stable set and setting could, under the guidance of psychologists, alter behavior in beneficial ways not easily attainable through regular therapy.
-Subsequently he had developed a following of admirers for the philosophy turn on, tune in, drop out.
-This was commonly understood to suggest that taking psychedelic drugs (in particular LSD) was valuable to average people.
+He proposed that psychedelic substances, used at proper dosages in an appropriate setting could, under the guidance of psychologists, alter behavior in beneficial ways not easily attainable through regular therapy.
+Subsequently, he had developed a following for his turn on, tune in, drop out philosophy which was commonly understood to suggest that taking psychedelic drugs (in particular LSD) was valuable to average people.

 Jerome Lettvin's credentials

 Trained by neurologist Denny Brown, Jerome Lettvin was a psychiatrist, neurologist, neurosurgeon, and neuroscientist with deep clinical experience and was a passionate advocate of individual rights.
 Having been the head of only 7 doctors controlling the 7,000 patients in Manteno State Hospital, he had direct experience diagnosing a large number of unusual neurological conditions along with their treatments, useful drugs, and their effectiveness.